mit-cml/appinventor-sources/appinventor/docs/markdown/reference/blocks/procedures.md

 After creating this procedure, a call block that needs to be plugged in will be created.
 This is because the result from executing this procedure will be returned in that call block and the value will be passed on to whatever block is connected to the plug.

 ---

+## Unnamed procedures   {#unnamed-procedures}

+Higher-order procedures can take other procedures as inputs and/or return them as values.
+Procedures can be created without naming them (anonymous procedures), assigned to variables, and called dynamically.

 ### create procedure do   {#create-do}